thingsboard/thingsboard.github.io/docs/user-guide/device-credentials.md

 assignees:
 - vsosliuk
 title: Device authentication options
-description: Thingsboard IoT Device authentication options.
+description: ThingsBoard IoT Device authentication options.

 ---

-Device credentials are used in order to connect to the Thingsboard server by applications that are running on the device.
+Device credentials are used in order to connect to the ThingsBoard server by applications that are running on the device.
-Thingsboard is designed to support different device credentials.
+ThingsBoard is designed to support different device credentials.
 There are two supported credentials types at the moment:

  - [**Access Tokens**](/docs/user-guide/access-token/) - general purpose credentials that are suitable for wide range of devices.
  Access Token based authentication may be used in not encrypted or one-way SSL mode.